-The Music Department of the Arts Academy of the University of Split includes 11 study programs: composition, music theory, music education, piano, voice, violin, viola, cello, guitar, clarinet and flute (the SAXOPHONE study program is currently in the process of obtaining an MZOS permit).
+The Music Department of the Arts Academy of the University of Split includes 11 study programs: composition, music theory, music education, piano, voice, violin, viola, cello, guitar, clarinet, flute and saxophone.
 All the study programs are organized for only full-time students with the support of the Ministry of Science, Education and Sports, or financed personally, for both Croatian citizens and foreigners.
 The Music Department consists of six sections: Music Education, Composition and Music Theory, Piano, String Instruments and Guitar, Wind Instruments, and Voice.
 The Music Department has 33 teachers of academic-teaching, teaching and art, and 25 external associates.
 Teaching takes place through lectures, mentoring and exercises (with occasional guest lectures from Croatia and abroad), besides regular classes, the following are organized: seminars, concerts, workshops and student productions.
 Students of the Music Department of the Arts Academy regularly participate in domestic and international music competitions.
 In addition to offering a variety of music education courses, the Music Department of the Arts Academy also actively participates in the social life of the city, contributing to the creation of its recognizable cultural identity.

 Undergraduate and graduate university studies at the Music Department